 Details

-Dates/Times: Tuesdays, 10 am – noon, starting September 12, 2023
+Days/Times: Thursdays, 10 am – noon, starting September 5

-Instructors: Michel Wattiaux and Bob Mathieu
+Instructors: Michel Wattiaux

-Credit information: 2 optional credits (InterEGR 601)
+Credit information: 2 credits (IntegSci 675)

 Description

 If so, this course is for you, whether you are a US-born or international graduate student or post-doc.
 In this course, you will learn the core skills of effective and savvy teachers who can use global perspectives, varied modes of instruction, and differences in students’ experiences as tools to increase the learning of every student in their classes.
+While we will take a unique focus on international diversity, we will also explore gender, racial, ethnic, and other forms of diversity in our college classrooms.

-In essence, this course focuses on the challenges posed by teaching an increasingly diverse student population.
+In essence, this course focuses on the challenges and opportunities posed by teaching an increasingly diverse student population.
 Although the course places an emphasis on international instructors and international students, it is not as much about studying cultural, racial and social views as it is to learn how to take advantage of the unique perspectives of each student in our classes to engage them fully in the course content.
 By the end of the semester, participants who have fully engaged in the activities of this course will have gained knowledge, understanding, and hands-on practical skills in creating college courses designed as effective learning environments for their students.
 This is a discussion-based course modeled after what is now known as “flipped-classroom” and “blended learning.”

 What do previous participants say about this course?